jarasmar/Learning_Journey_At_Makers/Week-1.md

 * And this

 #### A pat on the back
-* I added stretching to my morning routine and did it every day.
+* I added stretching to my morning routine and did it every day!!